-Both thesis and non-thesis options are available.
-Thesis degree plans will include CJAD 6399 Master's Thesis (6 hrs), 30 hours of required and elective coursework and an oral thesis defense.
-Non-thesis degree plans will include 36 hours of required and elective coursework and a written comprehensive examination.
-All theses are to be prepared according to the guidelines of the Office of Graduate Studies.
+Non-thesis degree plans will include 30 hours of required and elective coursework and a written comprehensive examination.
 Discussion with the academic advisor is recommended early in the development of the degree plan.
 Students who aspire to doctoral work are typically advised to select the thesis option.